userzimmermann/robotframework-tools/README.md

 As with a `robottools.TestRobot` you can call Keywords with or without the Test Library prefix.
+You can simply assign the return values to normal Python variables.
 And there are two ways of separating the arguments:

     [Robot.Default]
-    In : %SomeKeyword value ...
+    In : ret = %SomeKeyword value ...
     [TRACE] Arguments: [ 'value', '...' ]
     [TRACE] Return: ...

     [Robot.Default]
-    In : %SomeLibrary.SomeOtherKeyword | with some value | ...
+    In : ret = %SomeLibrary.SomeOtherKeyword | with some value | ...
     [TRACE] Arguments: [ 'with some value', '...' ]
     [TRACE] Return: ...